tony-albanese/nonnas-kitchen/README.md

 + As a logged in user, I can see a list of comments for a post so that I can see what other users think of a particular post.
 + As a logged in user, I can delete a comment I have made so that I can remove content I no longer wish to share with the community,

+## Infinite Scroll
++ As a user, I can see a list of posts in a long list so I do not have to navigate through pagination links.

 # React Features
 ## Routing